-The cost of a 50 minute consultation is $190.00.
-This is substantially less than the current Australian Psychological Society recommended fee of $260.00 for a 46-60 minute consultation.
+The cost of a 46-60 minute consultation is $190.00 (increasing to $200.00 on 1/1/2021).
+This is substantially less than the current Australian Psychological Society recommended fee of $260.00.
 Fees are not negotiable and must be paid in full at the time of the consultation.
-I do not bulk bill.

 Cancellation Policy: When you make an appointment my time is reserved for you.
 If you cancel with less than 24 hours notice or fail to attend without notice I am unable to offer my time to someone else.
 Therefore, you will be charged for the full cost of the consultation and further appointments will not be available until the cancellation fee is paid.
 The cancellation policy also helps to provide a strong therapeutic frame that encourages you to value and commit to your therapy, meaning that it is more likely to be effective.